moumou3/dotfiles/README.md

 |nixos  |NixOS         |
 |centos7|CentOS 7      |

+Memo:In WSL, fzf does not work with the error message.
+It says that "job table full or too many recursions"

 In addition to the platforms listed above, support for one-off remote Linux sessions is included in the `gh-pages` branch.
 See [here](https://www.midchildan.org/dotfiles) for details.